How We Work

 If You Choose Representation

-When you hire our brokerage to represent you as a buyer or seller, we owe you fiduciary duties that include loyalty, confidentiality, full disclosure, and the duty to act in your best interest.
+When you hire our brokerage to represent you as a buyer or seller, we owe you fiduciary duties that include loyalty, confidentiality, full disclosure, accountability, and the duty to act in your best interest.

 Representation allows us to: